abdelillahbel/VendViteExpressAndroid/README.md

 ***

 # VendVite Express Mobile App

-VendViteApp is an Android application designed to revolutionize the distribution process between sales points.
+VendViteApp is an Android application designed to revolutionize the distribution process between sales points and distributors.
 Built with Kotlin and leveraging the power of Firebase, Google Maps, and modern Android development best practices, this app makes the distribution experience faster, smoother, and more efficient.

 ## Key Features

-### [The app still in development..]
+### _~~The app still under development..~~_

 * **Streamlined Sales Point Management:** Easily manage sales points, including adding, updating, and viewing locations for improved logistics.
 * **Smart Route Optimization:** Integrated Google Maps API ensures the most efficient delivery routes, saving time and fuel costs.
 * **Real-time Order Tracking:** Stay updated on order statuses with comprehensive in-app order tracking features.
 * **Inventory Management:** Keep tabs on stock levels and manage inventory to prevent shortages and unnecessary surpluses.
 * **Seamless Communication:** Facilitate direct communication between sales points and distributors for greater transparency.

 ## Technologies